Tuesday, May 3, 2011

 Heading and Position Estimation

-Heading is incredibly important in the Sparkfun AVC.
+According to my calculations, heading is incredibly important in the Sparkfun AVC.
 An error of only a couple of degrees is the difference between crashing and finishing.
-The solution on Data Bus feeds lag-compensated gyro and GPS heading data into a Kalman Filter, using the results to update current heading and position with that historical estimate.
+The software on Data Bus includes a Kalman filter that finds gyro drift from GPS heading and gyro heading rate data.
+The error term is used to update the computed heading and position.

 What's Wrong With Data Bus?

-Meanwhile distance traveled is given by the average distance of the wheel encoders.
+Meanwhile, distance traveled is given by the average distance of the wheel encoders.
 I calibrated the wheel encoders to Google Earth, my waypoint editor, and found the error falls below 1%.
-So the robot knows how far it's gone and in what direction, giving a position estimate.
-The position is estimated in cartesian coordinates which I did for one very good reason: updating the position based on the historical heading estimate.

 Microcontroller